 Camp names are more than just fun nicknames, they’re a tradition rooted in both practicality and personality.
 In a setting where leaders are guides, mentors, and fellow adventurers, the formal “Mrs.” feels too rigid, while first names can feel overly familiar.
 Camp names strike the perfect balance: they honor the role adults and older scouts play at camp while creating an approachable, imaginative atmosphere that sparks connection and community.

 This article brings together the wisdom of dozens of troop leaders, showcasing the many ways camp names are given, chosen, and celebrated.
-Whether your scouts are dreaming up names for their first campout or stepping into counselor-in-training roles, this overview encourages a girl-led approach and emphasizes that no matter the method, the name should always be meaningful to the scout who wears it.
+Your scouts may be dreaming up names for their first campout or stepping into counselor-in-training roles.
+This overview encourages a scout-led approach and emphasizes that no matter the method, the name should always be meaningful to the scout who wears it.

 Who Gets a Camp Name?